alexjwatts83/HotChocolateWithAspIdentity/README.md

 `dotnet ef database update --project src/HotChocolateWithAspIdentity.Infrastructure -s src/HotChocolateWithAspIdentity.GraphQL`

 ## Projects
-This app consists of 4 Projects
+This app consists of 4 Projects.

 ### Domain
 A simple project containing the simple entities used for the project.